 Here you can see that the helicopter’s lateral center of gravity goes out of limit at 2.2″ inches on the left, but 2.6″ on the right.
 This is because of the ‘Left Skid Low’ attitude that the helicopter sits in.
 Larger helicopters have a much wider center of gravity envelope making the seating position of the pilot far less critical.

-When the helicopter’s center of gravity allows, there are some operational benefits that allowing the pilot to sit in the left seat makes sense.
+When the helicopter’s center of gravity allows, there are some operational benefits that allow the pilot to sit in the left seat makes sense.
 Some of the more common reasons why a helicopter is designed for the flying pilot to sit in the left seat are:

 When the collective is mounted in between the front seats it can pose a risk to unknowing passengers.
 An accidental drop of a camera or a passenger using their hands to press down on something ( ie. the nice handle that is the collective) to readjust their seating position has happened with terrifying effects!
 Both happened to me!